 Kirk, 31, was the co-founder of Turning Point USA, a conservative organization that was instrumental in rallying young voters to the Republican Party and for President Donald Trump.

-That makes it my responsibility, and yours, too, if you consider yourself a traditional American or choose to take the responsibility up, to speak out against this approach to settling cultural disagreements, whether it is someone like Trump who gets gunned down or someone like Obama.
+That makes it my responsibility, and yours, too, if you consider yourself a traditional American or choose to take the responsibility up, to speak out clearly against this approach to settling cultural disagreements, whether it is someone like Trump who gets gunned down or someone like Obama.
 For me, freedom of speech was one of the most enshrined values of America.
 That and freedom of religion were what America was all about to me.
 So, we lose that, then, in my opinion we lose America altogether.

 I have people who leave my website off and on for writing so harshly against Trump now that he has become president again, and they forget that I spent four years writing as harshly against Biden on a regular basis, and I had people leave my writing regularly when I wrote against Biden, too.
 We are a polarized nation where most people won’t stomach any view opposite of their own.
 I can sit down and have an enjoyable lunch with either staunch liberals or staunch conservatives (and do so regularly).
 That’s because I have lunch with the person, not with their party.

 The last two shootings that really made the news—one by a transgendered man who was enraged with the world and this one—both appear to be by people on the Left with guns.
 It may be that it will not turn out to be that way when the killer is found; maybe it was someone Kirk cheated out of money or cheated out of his wife (not saying I have the slightest reason to believe that, but just saying it could turn out to be that KIND of thing, rather than about his politics, but probably not).
 I suspect it is fair to say that the two people who tried to assassinate Trump stood far on the Left, too.
 So, the Left has no room to wipe its hands of the stains of violence from its own extremists, though I’ve often heard them talk as if all the dangerous, armed extremists are on the Right.
+It’s position on guns cuts it no grace on this issue where those on the Left are often the ones using the guns (or the Molotov cocktail that turn protests into riots).

 If we have to kill the other side to win the culture wars, then we’ve just lost.
 So, today, I’ll enshrine the words of Mike Johnson above, even though he is not a man I find myself very often writing in support of.